Cryptocurrency and Art

 Let's also look at the technical side of the art creating process and its intersection with IT technologies.
 Perhaps the most significant impact of the blockchain has been put in the area of digital art.
 Artists who create drawings (or other types of digital art) and post them on the Internet are constantly facing problems with copyright and authenticity of works.
 Now creators who want to certify their pieces of art simply send them to a special platform.
 After checking for uniqueness, artists get their own smart identification number - the equivalent of the copyright certificate.
 Looking at this number, buyers will know exactly that they own the original masterpiece.

-Thus, the cryptocurrency is poured into all spheres of modern life, including art.
+That’s how cryptocurrency and blockchain technologies are poured into all spheres of modern life, including art.
 Perhaps soon, thanks to new technology, we will be able to see crypto even in the theatre.